starfederation/datastar-restructure-interim/design/SDK.md

 1. If the `onlyIfMissing` is provided the function ***must*** include the onlyIfMissing in the event data in the format `onlyIfMissing BOOLEAN`, unless the onlyIfMissing is the default of `false`.  `BOOLEAN` should be `true` or `false` depending on the value of the `onlyIfMissing` option.

-### `ServerSentEventGenerator.DeleteFromStore(...paths: string[])`
+### `ServerSentEventGenerator.RemoveFromStore(...paths: string[])`

-`DeleteFromStore` is a helper function to send a signal to the browser to delete data from the data-store.
+`RemoveFromStore` is a helper function to send a signal to the browser to remove data from the data-store.

 #### Args

-`paths` is a list of strings that represent the path to the data to be deleted from the data-store.
+`paths` is a list of strings that represent the path to the data to be removed from the data-store.
 The paths ***must*** be valid `.` delimnated paths within the store.
-The Datastar client side will use these paths to delete the data from the data-store.
+The Datastar client side will use these paths to remove the data from the data-store.

 #### Logic
-When called the function ***must*** call `ServerSentEventGenerator.send` with the `data` and `datastar-delete` event type.
+When called the function ***must*** call `ServerSentEventGenerator.send` with the `data` and `datastar-remove` event type.

 1. The function ***must*** include the paths in the event data in the format `paths PATHS` where `PATHS` is a space separated list of the provided paths.